DcRubik/dcrubik/README.md

 ## Hello there!

-My name is Jesús and I'm a software developer from Spain.
+My name is Jesús and I'm from Spain.
+Im currently learning Java.
+JavaScript, Python...

 Actually I'm able to do comissions.